harveyaot/GPT-Catch-Up-from-China-100-days/Day6-9.md

 - What a product looks like?
     - collect ideas
-        - :cherry: a chinese peom boat
+        - :cherries: a chinese peom boat
-        - :cherry: a lay related bot, if doing this violating laws or not?
+        - :cherries: a lay related bot, if doing this violating laws or not?
-        - :cherry: just a bot to write the next paragragh of an given article
+        - :cherries: just a bot to write the next paragragh of an given article
     - use which foudnation model
     - starting from a very small sceanrio.
     - what data I have?